-148. The Injurious Falsehoods were the false factual statements and false factual connotations about the "Males and the Law" section written, edited and published by Defendants, and such statements interfered with Plaintiff's prospective contract to teach that section.
-Therefore, these two causes of action arose from Defendants' acts of writing, editing and uploading their articles in Australia.
+139. The Injurious Falsehoods were the false factual statements and false factual connotations about the "Males and the Law" section written by Defendants, and such statements interfered with Plaintiff's prospective contract to teach that section.
+Therefore, these two causes of action arose from Defendants' acts of writing and uploading their articles in Australia.